Suitable for: Anyone who would like some more information on how to lodge their income tax return efficiently and easily

 What can I include as expenses?

 Obviously the aim of the game is to capture all of the relevant expenses to decrease the amount of tax due as much as possible.
 However, there are particular guidelines set by the ATO that help frame what you can include.
 One of these is following the same “paid basis” as mentioned above for your expenses.

 It is important to look at what the expense is and what the rules are.
 If the expense is too big - i.e. over thousands of dollars, then the ATO may have specific rules on what you can claim per year.
 Only expenses that relate to income you have included in your tax return are able to be claimed.
 There are also specific items that the ATO does not allow.
 These change each year so it is important to keep up to date.
 This is important to understand for people who are completing both BAS and ITRs as the rules vary between each.

 Some of my expenses partially relate to my business.
 What do I do?

 This is a common one and easier to get right than you may think.
 Once you have made up your mind that the expense does relate to income earned and reported in your tax return, your next step is to decide how much to actually include.
-Each item and its deductibility can be determined by the “Time, Space or Use” method.
-The most common and easiest way to determine this is by using a percentage.
+The most common and easiest way to determine this is by using a business use percentage.
 An example here would be to include 80% of your phone bill as business use.
-We often gets asked how to work out what the percentage should be.
+We often get asked how to work out what the percentage should be.
 This varies depending on what the expense is.
 If it is a car then keep a logbook which tracks kilometres travelled.
 If it is a phone then look at your bill.
 You need to look at a full month’s worth of calls and determine which calls relate to personal or business use.
 You can then use this for all calls and phone bills for the tax year.